Dask on Coiled

 Notes:

-In large-scale genomics analysis, the samples are often very similar.
+PyPI package to interact with Coiled’s API.In large-scale genomics analysis, the samples are often very similar.
 Because of that, it is useful to reduce samples into groups of individuals, that share common traits.
 One of the most common techniques for doing this is calculating a distance metric between all individuals.
-This involves calculating the pairwise distance between each of the individuals, which is a very time time-expensive calculation.
+This involves calculating the pairwise distance between each of the individuals, which is a very time-expensive calculation.
 Consequently, it is important to utilize all kinds of performant hardware we have at our disposal.

-To simplify this a bit, consider a set of vectors in a 2D Matrix:
+To simplify this a bit, consider a set of vectors in a 2D matrix:

 Our goal here is to calculate the pairwise distance between all vector pairs.
 The output matrix will look like the following: